Wéverton (footballer, born 1992)

-Wéverton Gomes Souza, simply known as Wéverton (born 8 March 1992), is a Brazilian footballer who plays for Maltese club Pembroke Athleta as a forward.
+Wéverton Gomes Souza, simply known as Wéverton (born 8 March 1992), is a Brazilian professional footballer who plays for Maltese club Pembroke Athleta as a forward.

-Club career
+Career

 Born in Três Lagoas, Wéverton graduated from Londrina's youth setup, and made his first-team debut on 25 January 2012, coming on as a second-half substitute in a 4–0 home routing against Paranavaí, for the Campeonato Paranaense championship.
 He scored his first goal on 20 January of the following year, netting his side's last of a 4–2 home success against Toledo CW, also in the State Leagues.

 On 19 August 2013, after being tracked by Corinthians and Palmeiras in the previous months, Wéverton left Londrina and joined Série B side América Mineiro.
-He made his debut for Coelho late in the month, starting in a 0–2 home loss against Joinville.
+He made his debut for Coelho late in the month, starting in a 2–0 home loss against Joinville.

 Wéverton finished the campaign with eleven appearances, and after finding his chances limited in 2014, he moved to Portuguesa.
 After appearing sparingly for the latter (which eventually suffered relegation), he returned to Londrina on 20 November 2014.